 An issuer should have a written diversity policy so that a clear summary of its attitude and goals regarding diversity in the workplace can be found.
 That should have measurable objectives set by the board of the issuer (or a board committee) to track how the issuer is progressing towards these, such as specific numerical targets to provide benchmarks.
-Issuers in the S&P/NZX 20 Index at the commencement of a reporting period should have a target for achieving board gender diversity which is to have at least 30% of its directors being persons who self-identify as male and at least 30% of its directors being persons who self-identify as male and at least 30% of its directors being persons who self-identify as male and at least 30% of its directors being persons who self-identify as male and reflects that numerical targets are likely to be most effective in improving gender diversity.
-The periodic disclosure by all issuers of their performance against the measurable objectives that they have set of this information will help keep the board of an the-issuer accountable.
+Issuers in the S&P/NZX 20 Index at the commencement of a reporting period should have a target for achieving board gender diversity which is to have at least 30% of its directors being persons who self-identify as male and at least 30% of its directors being persons who self-identify as female, over a specified period which the issuer may determine.
+NZX considers that this an appropriate numerical target for these issuers, and reflects that numerical targets are likely to be most effective in improving gender diversity.
+The periodic disclosure by all issuers of their performance against the measurable objectives that they have set of this information will help keep the board of an the issuer accountable.